reactiveui/refit/README.md

  - FileInfo

 The parameter name will be used as the name of the field in the multipart data.
 This can be overridden with the `AliasAs` attribute.
+A custom boundary can be specified with an optional string parameter to the `Multipart` attribute.
+If left empty, this defaults to `----MyGreatBoundary`.

 To specify the file name and content type for byte array (`byte[]`), `Stream` and `FileInfo` parameters, use of a wrapper class is required.
 The wrapper classes for these types are `ByteArrayPart`, `StreamPart` and `FileInfoPart`.